-Industrial action by 600 inspectors continues
+Industrial action by more than 600 inspectors at the Department of Agriculture is ongoing.

 The trade union is calling on staff members to be given back a number of inspection roles now being undertaken by veterinarians and senior management within the department.